The James F. Reville Hospital Building at Letchworth Village

 The building also contained a diagnostic laboratory, a research laboratory, and a morgue.
 The morgue has been featured in many YouTube videos, often referred to as "cold storage."
 But again, remember that this was a hospital, and people died here.
 So like all hospitals, the Reville Hospital had a morgue.

 I'm not trying to minimize the suffering of those who lived and died here, mind you.
 Thinking about the pain they went through has kept me up many nights since I started this project.
-What I'm saying is that many of the urban explorers who publish pictures and videos of this building seem to overlook the fact that this building was, at one time, a working hospital: and hospitals can be pretty gruesome places behind the scenes.
+What I'm saying is that many of the urban explorers and ghost hunters who publish pictures and videos of this building seem to overlook the fact that it was, at one time, a working hospital: and hospitals can be pretty gruesome places behind the scenes.

 Scientific research into the causes and treatment of disabilities, especially those related to the brain, was one of the reasons why Letchworth Village was established.
 And in fairness, some of the research was quite good and led to what at the time were breakthrough discoveries.